 Opportunity Cost -- It Might Be Time To Hire a Professional

 What you could be doing with those hours spent submitting résumés or composing cover letters is your opportunity cost.
-Maybe it could have been spent actually earning income doing something you enjoy.
+Maybe it could have been spent actually earning an income doing something you enjoy.
 It could have been used for something unrelated to work, like spending time with family or friends.
 Perhaps it’s the missed opportunity to work off that earlier combo meal on the treadmill.
-In any case, you’ve lost out on the chance because you’ve been stuck in front of the computer, uploading information again and again.
+In any case, you’ve lost out on the chance because you’ve been stuck in front of the computer, uploading information again.

 About the Author:

-Tristina Marx is a blog contributor for Vision to Purpose providing self-help, business, and career focused topics.
+Tristina Marx is a blog contributor for Vision to Purpose providing self-help, business, and career-focused topics.

 About Vision to Purpose:

-Vision to Purpose is an organization dedicated to helping individuals and businesses succeed through the offering of tailored career, life and business solutions.
+Vision to Purpose is an organization dedicated to helping individuals and businesses succeed through the offering of tailored career, life, and business solutions.

 Need a resume writer?
 How about a career coach?
 Perhaps a business consultant?
 Look no further, Dr. Bennett and the Vision to Purpose team can help!
 You can learn more about Vision to Purpose by visiting www.visiontopurpose.com.